dimanikulin/dimanikulin/PublishWhat1.md

 - Table of contents
 - Content

-# Optional chapters
+## Optional chapters
 Definitions, Acronyms, Abbreviations
 There's no need for a glossary.
 If there are terms the reader may not know, please explain them where and when they are mentioned.
 References

 Please notice order of chapters is important

+# What I put into my chapters
-# "Headline" chapter
+## "Headline" chapter
 GPT helpes here

-# "Article Desription" chapter
+## "Article Desription" chapter

 we call it TL;DR

 GPT helpes here

-# "Tags" chapter
+## "Tags" chapter

 usse these tags to put in platform

 GPT helpes here

-# "Definitions, Acronyms, Abbreviations" chapter
+## "Definitions, Acronyms, Abbreviations" chapter
 TBD

-# "Table of contents" chapter
+## "Table of contents" chapter
 TBD

-# Content shall be structured
-really impornat for big text

-There should be paragraphs and proper indentation, subheadings, and bulleted or numbered lists

-not recomened more then 3 levels

-# "References" chapter
+## "References" chapter
 add links in place and into sepatated chapter publish first the post you will refer to and then more global post.
 So first will published more detailed posts

+# Size
+For a usual people-facing piece, I think this needs to be pared down as much as possible – ideally under 2500 words.
+It's a very dense read, and it's a big ask to expect an executive looking at their solution options to read a 40-page paper.

+not less not more

 # No formatong symbols
 if you copy you content from spme format there should be any